tomatophp/filament-wallet/README.md

 Account Balance / Wallets Manager For FilamentPHP and Filament Account Builder

-you can get more detials about how to use this package in [Bavix Wallet](https://github.com/bavix/laravel-wallet)
+you can get more details about how to use this package in [Bavix Wallet](https://github.com/bavix/laravel-wallet)

 # Screenshots